How Obstructive Sleep Apnea Therapy Machines work

 The report further adds that the disorder causes about 38,000 deaths annually while those who fail to seek professional healthcare are 4x more prone to a stroke and 3x more at risk of contracting heart diseases and other cardiovascular conditions in comparison to those who do.

-Fortunately, with life-changing innovations like CPAP machine, BILEVEL machine, and AUTO PAP machine, it is now possible to tackle and battle this life-threatening condition without having to undergo invasive and complex surgical processes.
+Fortunately, with life-changing innovations like CPAP machine, BILEVEL machine, and AUTO PAP machine, it is now possible to solve the problem without invasive and complex surgical processes.

-Nevertheless to a first timer, sleep apnea vocabulary like CPAP machine, AUTO PAP Machine, and BILEVEL machine might sound like a lot of jargon.
-But here is a rundown each:
+Nevertheless to a first timer, sleep apnea vocabularies like CPAP machine, AUTO PAP Machine, and BILEVEL machine might sound like a lot of jargon but here is a rundown .

 CPAP Machine basics